zhuy16/learning_notes/00_forBiologistBeginners.md

 Linux system is much more customizable, and efficient for command-line operations than Windows, Mac, Ubuntu, many HPC OS are just different versions of the Linux system.

-Command lines are more efficient in handling large data systematically.
+Command lines are more efficient in handling large data systematically. if you don't have a Mac or Ubuntu systems.
+Go to Amazon to start a free EC2 instance will do. https://aws.amazon.com/ec2/getting-started/

 You don't need to have Linux for R and python, but better get familiar with it because it forms the base of the ecosystem.